 - submit articles for publication in your local press or trade magazines, or on relevant websites which are looking for content;

-- commission a survey (serious or frivolous) that can be written up as a news release;
+- commission a survey that can be written up as a news release;

 - promote yourself as an expert and offer yourself for public speaking or comment on topical issues;

-- develop a social media presence, participate in online forums and write or comment on blogs;
+- develop a social media presence and write or comment on blogs;

 - suggest a local newspaper competition with your products as prizes.